-Regulatory Criteria for IRB Approval Determine whether the plan for return of results mee approval. ets the regula tory criteria a for If YES , note protocol-specific information that supports of NO , note specific changes the investigator must make to If DON'T KNOW (?) , note additional information needed criterion is met. o meet this cri iterion. er the (1) Risks to participants are minimized by using procedures which are consistent with sound research design and which do not unnecessarily YES NO ? expose participants to risk.
-Are procedures for communicating results respectful to the wishes of the participants?
-Are privacy concerns adequately addressed?
+Regulatory Criteria for IRB Approval Determine whether the plan for return of results meets the e regulatory c riteria for app oroval.
+If YES, note protocol-specific information that supports your determination.
+If NO, note specific changes the investigator must make to meet this criterion.
+If DON'T KNOW (?), note additional information needed to help you decide whether the criterion is met.
+(1) Risks to participants are minimized by using procedures which are consistent with sound research design and which do not unnecessarily expose participants to risk. • Are procedures for communicating results respectful to the wishes of the participants? • Are privacy concerns adequately addressed?
+YES NO ?

 (2) Risks to participants are reasonable in relation to anticipated benefits, if any, and the importance of the knowledge that may reasonably be expected to result.
-Risks include any physical, psychological, social, legal, and economic risks to participants.
-Have risks been adequately addressed, and efforts to minimize risks maximized?
+Risks include any physical, psychological, social, legal, and economic risks to participants. • Have risks been adequately addressed, and YES NO ? efforts to minimize risks maximized?
 Particular attention should be paid to privacy concerns and potential psychological stress.
 Are benefits appropriate and not overly stated?
-YES NO ?

 (3) Selection of participants for receipt of aggregate results is equitable.
-YES NO 2 Are all participants (e.g. enrolled, randomized) 1123 NO • offered the information?
-Are any participants excluded from access to information and the second of the s information without appropriate justification?
+YES NO 3 Are all participants (e.g. enrolled, randomized) (forced the inforced transport of the offered the information? • Are any participants excluded from access to information without appropriate justification?
 (4) The participant has the ability to access the aggregate results or decline the information.
-Each YES NO 2 prospective participant or their legally authorized 1125 110 • representative may make an informed choice as to whether to receive the information Are all participants able to opt-in or opt-out of receiving the information?
-(5) If the research results involve more than minimal risk to participants, the communication plan makes YES NO ? adequate provision for how the participants should be monitored to ensure the safety of participants.
-(6) There are adequate provisions to protect the ☐ YES ∐ NO privacy of participants and to maintain the confidentiality of individual participant data.
-IES NO (7) When some or all of the participants are vulnerable (e.g. children, prisoners, pregnant women, mentally YES NO 7 disabled persons, or economically or educationally 122 1,0 • disadvantaged persons) additional safeguards have been included in the study to protect the rights and welfare of these participants.
-REVIEWER'S COMMENTS
+Each YES NO ? prospective participant or their legally authorized representative may make an informed choice as to whether to receive the information Are all participants able to opt-in or opt-out of receiving the information?
+(5) If the research results involve more than minimal risk to participants, the communication plan makes YES NO 3 adequate provision for how the participants should be monitored to ensure the safety of participants.
+(6) There are adequate provisions to protect the privacy of participants and to maintain the confidentiality of YES NO ? individual participant data. .
+20 • (7) When some or all of the participants are vulnerable (e.g. children, prisoners, pregnant women, mentally YES NO ? disabled persons, or economically or educationally disadvantaged persons) additional safeguards have been included in the study to protect the rights and welfare of these participants.

-Sample Notification to Third Party Form
+7. Sample Notification to Third Party Form

-The following example can be used if the trial participant designates a third party to receive Return of Results of Research Result Summaries (RRS).
+The following example can be used if the trial participant designates a third party to receive Return of Results of Plain Language Summaries (PLS).

-Authorization for Third Party Receipt of General Research Results from

-[trial title (can be simple title), include identifying numbers]
+Authorization for Third Party Receipt of General Research Results from [trial title (can be simple title), include identifying numbers]

 Participant, patient, parent/Legal Guardian Name:

 Participant's Name (if different):

 Address:

 Phone:

 Date of Birth:

-I request that information about this trial, and study resu ults when available, be released to:
+I request that information about this trial, and study results when available, be released to:

 Name:

 Address:

 Phone:

 All records from (date) to

 Or only the following information:

-The purpose of releasing this information is:

-My signature below indicates that I understand what information.
-[If applicable: I further understand that include information regarding drug and alcohol abuse or t the information to be
+My signature below indicates that I understand what information will be released and the need for that information.
+[If applicable: I further understand that the information to be released may include information regarding drug and alcohol abuse or AIDS/HIV.]

-I understand that I may revoke this consent in writing at the extent that action has already occurred based on this ill remain valid to
+I understand that I may revoke this consent in writing at any time, but that it will remain valid to the extent that action has already occurred based on this authorization.

 Participant, Patient, Parent/Legal Guardian Signature Relationship Date

-Other Examples from External Sources
+8. Other Examples from External Sources

-Samples of existing, external Research Result Summaries (RRS) are included as examples.
+Samples of existing, external Plain Language Summaries (PLS) are included as examples.

 Examples include plain, simple language and various formats from different sponsors and organizations.